 on a large

-web page (like this one)—you’ll see a screenful of output,
+web page (like this chapter)—you’ll see a screenful of output,

 thousands of lines of printed nonsense.
 It’s a little hard to understand